 On Monday you can pre-book a second 2 hour session.

 Every day from Tuesday onwards you can pre-book one session per day if there are any available.

 Please read and follow the guidance set out below.

-The Clubhouse will only be open to access equipment, toilets and hand washing facilities.
+Until 17th May the Clubhouse will only be open to access equipment, toilets and hand washing facilities.
 The kitchen will be closed except for the use of the sink for washing equipment.